-This week I’ve been watching Homeland and The Secret State and something struck me.
+This week I’ve been watching TV shows Homeland and The Secret State and something struck me.
 The CIA really are a bit rubbish.

 In The Secret State we see that GCHQ, the nation’s secret service communications centre, is tapping into politician’s cellphones/mobile phones even when they are off, to listen to conversations, flagged by corporate keywords requested by American secret services.
 Basically the US government in the pocket of corporate America, and using leverage over Britain for commercial interests.

 But in Homeland, the CIA don’t seem to be able to do that.
 Even though we know that they can.